No Trees in the Street

-No Trees in the Street is a 1959 British crime thriller directed by J. Lee Thompson and written by Ted Willis, from his 1948 stage play of the same name.
+No Trees in the Street is a 1959 British crime thriller directed by J. Lee Thompson and starring Sylvia Syms, Herbert Lom and Melvyn Hayes.
+It was written by Ted Willis, from his 1948 stage play of the same name.

-The film is set in the slums of London.
-It depicts the life of impoverished teenager Tommy, who becomes a criminal in an attempt at social mobility.
-He starts with minor thefts and progresses to murder.
-A subplot involves the romantic involvements of Tommy's sister Hetty, first with a racketeer and then with a policeman.
+The film is set in the slums of London, and depicts the life of impoverished teenager Tommy, who becomes a criminal in an attempt at social mobility.

-The film is another example of British kitchen sink realism, but is mainly noted for its naturalistic depiction of slum life.
+It is an example of British kitchen sink realism, but is mainly noted for its naturalistic depiction of slum life.

 Plot

-Initially, the film's story is told by Frank (Ronald Howard) a local plain clothes policeman in love with Hetty (Sylvia Syms), to a young tearaway Kenny (David Hemmings).
+Initially, the film's story is told by Frank, a local plainclothes policeman in love with Hett, to a young tearaway Kenny.

-In the slums of London before World War II, Tommy (Melvyn Hayes) is an aimless teenager who tries to escape his squalid surroundings by entering a life of crime.
-He falls in with local racketeer Wilkie (Herbert Lom), who holds the rest of the slum citizens - including Tommy's own family - in a grip of fear.
+In the slums of London before World War II, Tommy is an aimless teenager who tries to escape his squalid surroundings by entering a life of crime.
+He falls in with local racketeer Wilkie, who holds the rest of the slum citizens – including Tommy's own family – in a grip of fear.
 For a brief period, Hetty (Tommy's older sister) becomes Wilkie's girlfriend until he humiliates her in front of the other slum citizens simply to show his power over them, after which she will have nothing to do with Wilkie despite him repeatedly asking her to come back to him.

 The film chronicles Tommy's sordid progression from minor thefts to murder.

 At the end of the film, Hetty and Frank are seen to be married and living in a new council flat long after the slums have been demolished.